-EcoSmart is the only energy management system that delivers optimum, individual room energy savings without compromising occupant comfort, thanks to a patented technology - Recovery $Time^{TM}$ - that works quite differently from other in-room energy management systems.
+EcoSmart is an energy management system that delivers optimum, individual room energy savings without compromising occupant comfort, thanks to a proprietary technology - Recovery TimeTM.

 Recovery TimeTM Technology

 All EcoSmart systems feature Recovery TimeTM, technology designed to maximize energy efficiency without sacrificing occupant comfort.
 When a room is occupied, the temperature selected by the occupant will be maintained by the EcoSmart system.
 However, whenever the occupancy sensor determines that the room is unoccupied, the system adjusts the room temperature using Recovery TimeTM.
 Unlike other systems, Recovery TimeTM technology constantly performs calculations that evaluate how far each room's temperature can drift from the occupant's preferred setting ("set-point"), to harvest energy savings while still being able to return to the occupant's set-point within a predefined amount of time.